 This is where things get a little complicated.
 When the death benefit is paid to the deceased’s estate, it can become taxable along with the rest of the estate.

-Keep in mind that your estate may also receive the death benefit even if you have not named it as a beneficiary.
+Keep in mind that your estate may also receive the payout even if you have not named it as a beneficiary.
 This can happen when:

 - you have not named anyone as the beneficiary

 Any money or assets belonging to your estate are first used to pay off the estate taxes, debts owed by you, and other expenses (like legal, executor, and accounting fees) before they can be distributed among your heirs.
 For this reason, financial experts do not recommend naming the estate as a beneficiary on a policy.

 Additionally, you should name both primary and secondary beneficiaries on your life insurance policy.
 The secondary beneficiary receives the life insurance payout if the primary beneficiary passes away before the insured.
 Lastly, to ensure the life insurance proceeds of your policy do not go to your estate, keep your beneficiaries up-to-date.